Navigating Strict Income and Asset Restrictions

 Given both the rising cost and increasing likelihood of needing long-term care, Medicaid has become a highly prized benefit—providing coverage for long-term nursing care, as well as many home health services.

-But the current income limit for Medicaid waivers in most (but not all) states is $2,382 per month ($28,584 per year) per individual.1
+But the current income limit for Medicaid waivers in most (but not all) states is $2,742 per month per individual, or a combined income of $5,484 for married couples.1

 Even if your income exceeds your state’s Medicaid eligibility threshold, however, there are potential ways that you might be able to divert any excess income in order to maintain your program eligibility.
 Two types of trusts are commonly employed for this purpose: